Everyone loves a quick fix:

 Blood plasma is the yellow liquid that can be extracted by using anti-coagulants.

-Your best option is to include some oysters into your diet.
+Your best option is to include some oysters in your diet.
 Yes, really, oysters are the most amazing source of highly absorbable zinc on this very planet.
 Grass fed red meats are another great source, as are many other seafoods such as lobster.

 Shellfish such as oysters were plenty in the East Africa